-We intend to make investments which are consistent with Simon Property's qualification as a REIT, unless the Board of Directors determines that it is no longer in Simon Property's best interests to so qualify as a REIT.
+We intend to make investments which are consistent with our qualification as a REIT, unless the Board of Directors determines that it is no longer in our best interests to so qualify as a REIT.
 The Board of Directors may make such a determination because of changing circumstances or changes in the REIT requirements.
-We have authority to offer Units of equity interest or other securities in exchange for property.
-We also have authority to repurchase or otherwise reacquire our Units or any other securities.
-Our policy prohibits us from making any loans to the directors or executive officers of Simon Property for any purpose.
+We have authority to offer shares of our capital stock or other securities in exchange for property.
+We also have authority to repurchase or otherwise reacquire our shares or any other securities.
+We may issue shares of our common stock, or cash at our option, to holders of units of limited partnership interest in the Operating Partnership in future periods upon exercise of such holders' rights under the Operating Partnership agreement.
+Our policy prohibits us from making any loans to our directors or executive officers for any purpose.
 We may make loans to the joint ventures in which we participate.